Sharing and permissions in the SharePoint modern experience

 People in your organization

-You may quickly create a link to share a site or document with anyone in your organization.
+You may quickly create a link to share document or folder with anyone in your organization.
 This will grant access to your site or document to everyone in your organization who has the link.

 People with existing access

-When sharing a site or document, if enabled, you may share with specific people that you specify.
-This allows for both internal and external sharing, as well as sharing with specific people, Office 365 Groups, and security groups.
+When sharing a document or folder, if enabled, you may share with specific people that you specify.
+This allows for both internal and external sharing, as well as sharing with specific people and security groups.
 A secure link may be generated that will provide read only or authoring access to the given shared item to one or more selected external users.
 Note that the external users will be granted restricted access to your tenant and may be added as an external user to your Azure Active Directory.
 They will only have access to the items that are explicitly shared with them.

 Expiration Date and enabled editing